 Arrowheads appear to be quite a popular find in West Virginia when it comes to relics and artifacts; however, you should only hunt for them with permission from the landowners.

-They are primarily found near creeks, rivers, locations where the natives used for hunting for food—one popular location in West Virginia where arrowheads are found in the New River Gorge area.
+They are primarily found near creeks, rivers, and locations where the natives used to hunt for food—one popular location in West Virginia where arrowheads are found in the New River Gorge area.

 FAQ About Rockhounding in West Virginia